Nothing is more corrosive to a group’s cohesion than free riders.1

 In many ways, the story of the last two hundred years has been a dialog about the nature of freebooting in the modern era.
 Is the major threat from government, whether experienced as a colonial power, an executive committee of the bourgeoisie, a vanguard of the proletariat, or as an expert educated elite?
 Or is the major threat from business, whether experienced as exploiters, as robber barons, as monopoly capital, as global multinationals, as corporate greed, or merely “the rich?”
 The great political movements that emerged in the 19th century were each unique responses to a perceived threat from some conspiracy of buccaneering freebooters.

 If the social problem of the industrial age reduces to a problem of exploitation, as the educated class claimed, then the answer may indeed be political power and government force.
-But then human society is nothing but a system, the instantiation of the rational opinion, effected from the Enlightenment to our own time, that “liberal institutions were the result of a discovery of new political principles in the Enlightenment — principles that pointed toward new ideals and institutions, and toward an ideal society.”5 An educated elite would conjure up a plan of the ideal society and the demos would provide the political muscle to enforce it; together the members of the progressive coalition would create a political system to roll back the exploiters.
-But this view assumes that human society is nothing more than a rational plan enforced by political power.
-If unmediated instrumental reason is pure domination, whether scientific, economic, or political, then the Enlightenment vision of the future reduces down to exploitation, not the exploitation practiced by the feudal elite of the agricultural age “veiled by religious and political illusions,” or the “naked, shameless, direct, brutal exploitation” of the bourgeoisie of early industrial capitalism, but the exploitation by the “new class,” Milovan Djilas’ name for the rulers of the “authoritarian welfare state.”
+But then human society is nothing but a system, the instantiation of rational opinion from the Enlightenment down to our own time, so that “liberal institutions were the result of a discovery of new political principles in the Enlightenment — principles that pointed toward new ideals and institutions, and toward an ideal society.”7 All that is needed is an educated elite to conjure up a plan of the ideal society and the demos would provide the political muscle to enforce it; together the members of the progressive coalition would create a political system to roll back the exploiters.
+But this view assumes that human society is nothing more than the implementation of a rational plan enforced by political power.
+If unmediated instrumental reason is pure domination, whether scientific, economic, or political, then a rational plan enforced by political power reduces down to exploitation, not the exploitation practiced by the feudal elite of the agricultural age “veiled by religious and political illusions,” or the “naked, shameless, direct, brutal exploitation” of the bourgeoisie of early industrial capitalism, but systematic exploitation of a subject people on a rational plan by the “new class,” as Milovan Djilas called the ruling class of the “authoritarian welfare state.”
 And how might that exploitation best be described?

 Let us suppose that the fundamental social problem for humans in the last two thousand years has been the challenge of moving to the city and learning how to thrive in an urban society.
-For Robert Bellah, “religion is a set of symbolic forms and acts which relate man to the ultimate conditions of his existence.”6 It follows from this that when the ultimate conditions of existence change, then religion will change with it.
+For Robert Bellah, “religion is a set of symbolic forms and acts which relate man to the ultimate conditions of his existence.”8 It follows from this that when the ultimate conditions of existence change, then religion will change with it.
 It stands to reason that when a man or a woman removes from the agricultural life to the urban life, as humans progressively have done, starting over 2,000 years ago and in their millions every year over the last 200 years, then their religion, their means of relating to the ultimate conditions of existence, is bound to change too.
-Bellah has identified the basis of this great social movement: the move to “historic religion” and the invention of the “responsible self” who “can understand reality and through salvation participate in it.”7 In the old days, in the agricultural life, people are to a great extent at the mercy of the elements and their lord.
+Bellah has identified the basis of this great social movement: he calls it the move to “historic religion” and the invention of the “responsible self” who “can understand reality and through salvation participate in it.”9 In the old days, in the agricultural life, people are to a great extent at the mercy of the elements and their lord.
 They sit on the land, wait for the seasons, and hope that the lord will favor them.
-But in the city, the individual person is like a fish, that must keep moving to pass oxygen over its gills: each individual in the city must keep moving forward, must keep working, must keep exchanging.
-Even food is obtained not by growing it as the peasant does, or by seizing it as the great lord does, but by buying it.
+They also must truckle to the patriarch that rules their little family community.
+But in the city the individual person is like a fish that must keep moving to pass oxygen over its gills; each individual in the city must keep moving forward, must keep working, must keep exchanging.
+Even food is obtained not by growing it as the peasant does, or by seizing it as the great lord does, but by buying it with funds obtained after a week of producing for others, serving others, or trading in goods for others.
 In the city, each individual self is responsible for making a difference in his life.
 Not to do so, through wickedness or heedlessness, is a sin.
 Amplifying Robert Bellah’s notion we may call the humans that have successfully learned to thrive in the city the People of the Responsible Self.

-Humans are sustained by a faith that there is something more than mere exploitation of man by man, whether it is exploitation “veiled by religious and political illusions” or the more alarming naked exploitation diagnosed by Marx in the body of capitalism.
+Humans are sustained by a faith that there is something more to life than mere exploitation of man by man, whether it is exploitation “veiled by religious and political illusions” or the more alarming naked exploitation diagnosed by Marx in the body of capitalism.
 It is the faith in the “we” of society, that we can work together, that we can trust each other, that we can build lives for ourselves and our children and make the world a better place than we found it.
 Plato develops this instinct into the notion of “true belief,” the combination of our experience and notions others have persuaded us to believe, a social consensus about the world and its meaning.
 Habermas has developed this instinct into the notion of “discourse ethics,” that people develop social consensus by discussion and exchange of truth values.
+The notion of “discourse” emerges in Heidegger: “Discourse is the Articulation of intelligibility”,10 the way in which we make the world known to each other.

 The lesson of the last two centuries backs up the idea that pure power is anti-social.
 Economic power unrestrained by political power tends to exploitation; that certainly was the lesson that most people took from the 19th century.
 The educated youth of the 19th century believed that the answer to unchecked economic power was a countervailing political power: not just a counterbalancing political power but a power that could prevail over the economic power.
 As revolutionaries or as a rational educated elite, educated youth would smash the money power, not just file off its rough edges.
 And they did.
 But it turned out that countervailing political power, whether of the revolutionary or the rational kind, created its own problems.
-If it didn’t utterly impoverish the people it promised to liberate, as in the Soviet Union, Maoist China, or the Cuba ruled by the Castro brothers, it maintained its political power with impossible promises of loot for its supporters that led in the end to national bankruptcy and sovereign debt default.
+If it didn’t utterly impoverish the people it promised to liberate, as in the Soviet Union, Maoist China, or the Cuba ruled by the Castro brothers, it found itself, by the logic of political power forced to maintain its rule, just like the Franks, with impossible promises of loot for its supporters that led in the end to national bankruptcy and sovereign debt default.
 And the apologists for political power were wrong about another thing.
 They thought that the taming of economic power would require a titanic battle of good versus evil, and they were delighted to arm themselves for this climactic war of the ages.
 In the event, however, the war they planned turned out to be a damp squib.
 Marx was wrong: economic power does not wish to dominate political power.
 The fearsome robber barons submitted to the political power without a fight; then they retired from business and invented modern philanthropy.
 Business is business, not world domination, after all.

 But political power is a genie not so easily put back in the bottle, and the proper limitation of political power is the great question of the 21st century.
 However it is dressed up in the decent drapery of apology, government is force, politics is division, and reason and its systems are domination.
-Against the educated elite and its program, the truth is that social animals thrive by minimizing force, dissolving division, and softening the hard edges of reason and system, and the attempts to privilege political power over economic power has demonstrated again and again that the problem is not businessmen but politicians, not economic exploiters but political tyrants.
+Against the educated elite and its program of domination, the truth is that social animals thrive by minimizing force, dissolving division, and softening the hard edges of reason and system with compromise and trust, and the attempts to privilege political power over economic power have demonstrated again and again that the problem is not economic power but political power, not businessmen but politicians, not economic exploiters but political tyrants.

 1Nicholas Wade, The Faith Instinct, Penguin Press, p.
 48.